openstack/rally/doc/source/plugins.rst

     import random

-    from rally.benchmark.runners import base
+    from rally.benchmark import runner
     from rally import consts

-    class RandomTimesScenarioRunner(base.ScenarioRunner):
+    class RandomTimesScenarioRunner(runner.ScenarioRunner):
         """Sample of scenario runner plugin.

-        Run scenario random number of times, which is choosen between min_times and max_times.
+        Run scenario random number of times, which is chosen between min_times and max_times.
         """